Secciones

 One of these days, the lobbyists and their clients in government may have to get out of the way and let Americans join the rest of the developed world in the security, efficiency, and quality that comes with health care for all.

-Correction: the original print version of this article contained a reference to Health Care for All holding town meetings.
+Correction: The original print version of this article contained a reference to Health Care for All holding town meetings.
 It is Healthcare-Now that is holding the town meetings.

 Health Care For All